zerotier/ZeroTierOne/.github/ISSUE_TEMPLATE/game-connection-issue.md

 ---
 name: Game Connection Issue
-about: 'Game issues are better served by our forum: https://discuss.zerotier.com'
+about: Game issues are better served by forum posts
-title: I'm probably submitting this issue in the wrong place
+title: Please go to our Discuss or Reddit for game-related issues.
+Thanks!
-labels: ''
+labels: wontfix
 assignees: ''

 ---